PDLT-University-of-York/test-split-site/docs/ultra/access-sites.md

 The Communities page (generally) contains non-academic sites.
 You may also see these sites described as 'Organisations'.

 You can customise the Communities page in the same way as the Courses page.

+## Missing a site you need?

+If you can't see a site that you require access to after using the methods above, you may not be enrolled on it.

+To be given access, contact the module convenor/site owner or your departmental VLE coordinator.